anthonynorthrup314/spotify-playlist-updater/README.md

 Note: If you'd like to list / update private playlists, simply update the `SCOPE` variable within your `.env` file (or environment variables) to add `playlist-read-private playlist-modify-private`.
 More details can be found within the [Spotify Web API documentation](https://developer.spotify.com/documentation/general/guides/scopes/).

+## Try It!

+You can try this repo hosted with Heroku here: [https://spotify-playlist-updater.herokuapp.com/](https://spotify-playlist-updater.herokuapp.com/)

 ## Tech Stack